kaitienne/kaitienne/README.md

 - 👋 Hi, I’m @kaitienne
 - 👀 I’m interested in GIS, data science, sustainability
 - 🌱 I’m currently learning about open source GIS software
-- 💞️ I’m looking to collaborate on GIS projects
+- 💞️ I’m looking to collaborate on geospatial projects
 - 📫 How to reach me - connect on LinkedIn (link in profile)

 <!---